SABS-R3/software-engineering-day1/_episodes/02-python-intro.md

 We first need to download the training materials from the GitHub code repository online in a Zip file and unpack its contents to our home directory.

-Go to [https://github.com/SABS-R3/2020-software-engineering-day1/tree/gh-pages](https://github.com/SABS-R3/2020-software-engineering-day1/tree/gh-pages) in a browser (any will do, although Firefox is already installed on the provided laptops).
+Go to [https://github.com/SABS-R3/software-engineering-day1/tree/gh-pages](https://github.com/SABS-R3/software-engineering-day1/tree/gh-pages) in a browser (any will do, although Firefox is already installed on the provided laptops).
 Select the green `Code` button, and then select `Download ZIP`, and then in Firefox selecting `Save File` at the dialogue prompt.
 This will download all the files within a single archive file.
 After it's finished downloading, we need to extract all files from the archive.
 Find where the file has been downloaded to (on the provided laptops this is `/home/sabsr3/Downloads`, then start a terminal.
 You can start a terminal by right-clicking on the desktop and selecting `Open in Terminal`.
 Assuming the file has downloaded to e.g. `/home/sabsr3/Downloads`, type the following within the Terminal shell:

+FIXME: add a brief intro to Bash

 ~~~
 cd
-unzip /home/sabsr3/Downloads/2020-software-engineering-day1-gh-pages.zip
+unzip /home/sabsr3/Downloads/software-engineering-day1-gh-pages.zip
 ~~~
 {: .language-bash}

 The first `cd` command without any arguments *changes our working directory* to our home directory (on the provisioned laptops, this is `/home/sabsr3`).

-The second command uses the unzip program to unpack the archive in your home directory, within a subdirectory called `2020-software-engineering-day1-gh-pages`.
+The second command uses the unzip program to unpack the archive in your home directory, within a subdirectory called `software-engineering-day1-gh-pages`.
 If you do `ls` to list the files in your home directory, you should see this new subdirectory (amongst other directories and possibly files):

 ~~~
 ls